tvpollet/beautiful-jekyll/_pages/thesis_projects.md

 ## Graph and table misery.

-As discussed in my [post](https://tvpollet.github.io/2018-02-19-SPSS/){:target="_blank"}, I often see terribly formatted graphs (and actually I have been [guilty](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx0aG9tYXN2cG9sbGV0fGd4OjcxZTcxYjRjYmFkZmIxNDM){:target="_blank"} of myself.
+As discussed in my [post](https://tvpollet.github.io/2018-02-19-SPSS/){:target="_blank"}, I often see terribly formatted graphs (and actually I have been [guilty](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnx0aG9tYXN2cG9sbGV0fGd4OjcxZTcxYjRjYmFkZmIxNDM){:target="_blank"} of myself).
 There thus are no longer any excuses for terribly formatted figures and tables.

 ## Recoding variables.